In celebration of the new Olympic pieces that we’ve just released, I wanted to revive this post by the creative blogger, Leila Viss of 88 Piano Keys!

-I’ve mentioned to several teachers that Piano Olympics is a great theme for summer camps this year.
-Leila Viss recently gave me permission to post her article on the many creative things she is doing this year during her own Piano Olympics.
+In 2012, Leila Viss gave me permission to post her article on the many creative things she was doing that year during her own Piano Olympics.
 Even if you are not doing piano camp this year, she has some great ideas for summer lessons!

 Piano Olympics – Summer Camp Ideas